Best eSIM for Maasai Mara, Kenya (2026)

 Coverage Overview

-Safaricom has invested in a number of base stations around the Maasai Mara ecosystem, and coverage is strongest along the main access roads and at the major park gates: Sekenani, Talek, and Sand River.
+Safaricom has invested in base stations around the Maasai Mara ecosystem.
+Coverage is strongest along the main access roads and at the major park gates: Sekenani, Talek, and Sand River.
 Lodges inside the reserve — particularly those on the Mara River and around Governors' Camp — typically get Safaricom 4G.
 The Mara Triangle, Ol Kinyei, and Naboisho Conservancies are less consistent; signal at camp depends heavily on your lodge's elevation and proximity to a tower.

 Network Advice for Maasai Mara

 For Maasai Mara, use a Safaricom-based eSIM — it's not close.
 Airtel has almost no coverage inside the reserve.
-Safaricom is the only network with meaningful penetration at park gates, main roads, and popular lodge zones.
 This means providers like Safari eSIM, Airalo (Safaricom plan), and Nomad are your best options.

 What to Do in Maasai Mara